oracle/tribuo/docs/release-notes/tribuo-v4-2-release-notes.md

 # Tribuo v4.2 Release Notes

-Tribuo 4.2 adds new models, onnx export for several types of models, a reproducibility framework for recreating Tribuo models, along with several smaller improvements and bug fixes.
+Tribuo 4.2 adds new models, ONNX export for several types of models, a reproducibility framework for recreating Tribuo models, along with several smaller improvements and bug fixes.
 We've added more tutorials covering the new features along with multi-label classification, and further expanded the